Our Photo Engraving Technique

-Equiped with powerful engraving machines, Special Memories f2fphotoengraving uses the very precise "dot by dot" diamond engraving technique.
-Here’s how we engrave your favourite memories forever.
+Equipped with powerful engraving machines, Special Memories uses the very precise "dot by dot" photo engraving techniques.
+Here’s how we engrave your best memories forever.

 1. Our technicians scan your photo with a high definition scanner or download it from the internet.

 2. Your photo is then digitally enhanced to give you the best possible result.